threefoldtech/mycelium-cdn-registry/README.md

 3. Encrypting each chunk with AES-128-GCM (key derived from chunk plaintext hash)
 4. Reed-Solomon erasure coding each encrypted chunk into `n` shards
 5. Writing one shard to each configured Hero Redis backend
-6. Creating + encrypting metadata and uploading it to the registry
+6. Creating + encrypting metadata and storing it in Holochain (HoloKVS)
-7. Printing a content URL
+7. Printing a content reference

 ### Installation